Directing

 Stage Manager: Lenny Fritsch

-Cast: Austyn Williamson, Ann-Claude Rakatoniaina, Autumn Wehry, Danny Gadaj, LAura Brennan, Annabella De Meo, Elana Weiner-Kaplow, Janette Angelini, Denise Smolarek
+Cast: Austyn Williamson, AC Rakatoniaina, Autumn Wehry, Danny Gadaj, LAura Brennan, Annabella De Meo, Elana Weiner-Kaplow, Janette Angelini, Denise Smolarek

 Bicycle Thieves (2019)